Skip to main content

 Wear a life jacket

-Wearing an appropriate life jacket is not only the law on the Central Coast, it can also significantly increase your chance of survival if you are washed into the water.
+No matter your experience level, it is law to always wear an appropriate life jacket when rock fishing.
+Life jackets significantly increase your chance of survival if you are washed into the water.

 Never fish alone